How to Track Sleep Without Wearing a Watch: Non-Wearable Options Guide

 Can I track sleep with just my phone?
 You can, but accuracy is poor.
 Phone-based apps rely on microphone and accelerometer data, which missed multiple wake events during my testing.

 Do I need Wi-Fi for non-wearable sleep tracking?
-Most devices like the Withings pad and Hatch Restore require Wi-Fi for data sync and feature updates.
+Most devices like the Withings pad and .
 The Yogasleep Dohm and basic white noise machines do not.

 Is non-wearable sleep tracking worth it?
 If you find wearables uncomfortable or you forget to charge them, yes.
 The data is comparable for general trends, even if not minute-precise.